There’s an old saying that goes something like this:

 Okay, okay.
 You’re a nutritional ninja.
 You do all the right things.
 You even practice and cross-train and rest and recover.
 Now you’re hearing whispers that there is something — a magic pill, perhaps? — that you can take to level up your game into the stratosphere.

 It’s time to talk ergogenic aids; items that give you a work producing edge when it comes to skating.
-It’s a land of artichoke hearts, bee pollen, freeze dried liver, and other weird shit that’s supposed to turn you into Laci Knight overnight.
+It’s a land of artichoke hearts, bee pollen, freeze-dried liver, and other weird shit that’s supposed to turn you into a mega superstar overnight.

 The idea that you could ingest something and it would make you automatically better is a wish that spans the ages.
 Ever seen Alice in Wonderland?
 Or Popeye?